A - Z of Useful Information for Parents

 Lost property is often returned in the foyer.
 Please collect any lost clothing from there.
 All items must be named.
 It is recommended that all jewelry and expensive toys remain at home as we are unable to follow up the loss of personal items.

 Lunches are eaten in the classroom under the supervision of the class teacher.
 We strongly encourage families to support our Nude Food program by using as little disposable packaging as possible.
-Parents are asked to send water in plastic bottles (no glass bottles or cans).
+Parents are asked to send water in plastic or eco-friendly bottles (no glass bottles or cans).
 We encourage your child to eat a healthy lunch and bring healthy snacks that can be eaten as needed.
 If your child needs a spoon or fork to eat their lunch, please provide one.

 The Primary School Nursing Program conducts a health assessment for Prep children, as well as assessment and follow up of children referred to the school nurse in other years.